 - Visual Montages (1-3 mins)

 - Short Fiction Film (4-6 mins)

 - Documentary (5-7 mins)

+- Music Video (3-5 mins)

 - Web Commercial (:30 sec)

 - Thesis Film (10-15 mins)

 The AAS program focuses on teaching professional filmmaking techniques and developing a students' full creative potential.
-It is designed to prepare students to pursue careers in motion pictures (both independent and Hollywood) and television (network, cable, and streaming).
+The objective of this program is to prepare students to pursue careers in motion pictures (both independent and Hollywood) and television (network, cable, and streaming).
 Students completing this program will be able to work in all areas of the motion picture and TV industry including getting jobs as directors, producers, screenwriters, editors, motion graphics and VFX, and audio recording & post.

 In addition to their extensive studies, students upon graduation could have the opportunity to crew with professionals on a feature film set.
 SF Film School is the only school in the country that has consistently given its graduates this opportunity.
 Some of the many projects grads have worked on include: Around June, All About Evil, Torn, and the Sundance-winning film Fruitvale Station.
-Graduates are able to choose the department they wish to work on set camera, lighting, producing, audio, art, or editing/post.
+Graduates are able to choose the department they wish to work on set - camera, lighting, producing, audio, art, or editing/post.
 At the end of the day, grads get valuable experience, make industry connections, and that all important IMDb.com credit.